Valid uncertainty quantification about the model in a linear regression setting: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the U.S.~National Science Foundation: DMS--1007678, DMS--1208833, and DMS--1208841.
-The authors thank Professor Jan Hannig for suggesting a possible connection between our work and that of \citet{bbbzz2013}.
+The authors thank the Editor, Associate Editor, and referees for their valuable comments on an earlier draft of this manuscript.
+This work was partially supported by the U.S.~National Science Foundation: DMS--1007678, DMS--1208833, and DMS--1208841.
+The authors also thank Professor Jan Hannig for suggesting a possible connection between our work and that of \citet{bbbzz2013}.